stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 of Gizeh before the sardonic and dawn-flushed face of the Great Sphinx.

-  I prefer to believe this latter explanation as much as I can, hence was glad when the police told me that the barrier to Khephren&rsquo;s gateway temple had been found unfastened, and that a sizeable rift to the surface did actually exist in one corner of the still buried part.
-I was glad, too, when the doctors pronounced my wounds only those to be expected from my seizure, blindfolding, lowering, struggling with bonds, falling some distance&mdash;perhaps into a depression in the temple&rsquo;s inner gallery&mdash;dragging myself to the outer barrier and escaping from it, and experiences like that&nbsp;.&nbsp;.&nbsp;. a very soothing diagnosis.
+  I prefer to believe this latter explanation as much as I can, hence was glad when the police told me that the barrier to Khephren's gateway temple had been found unfastened, and that a sizeable rift to the surface did actually exist in one corner of the still buried part.
+I was glad, too, when the doctors pronounced my wounds only those to be expected from my seizure, blindfolding, lowering, struggling with bonds, falling some distance--perhaps into a depression in the temple's inner gallery--dragging myself to the outer barrier and escaping from it, and experiences like that . . . a very soothing diagnosis.
 And yet I know that there must be more than appears on the surface.
-That extreme descent is too vivid a memory to be dismissed&mdash;and it is odd that no one has ever been able to find a man answering the description of my guide Abdul Reis el Drogman&mdash;the tomb-throated guide who looked and smiled like King Khephren.
+That extreme descent is too vivid a memory to be dismissed--and it is odd that no one has ever been able to find a man answering the description of my guide Abdul Reis el Drogman--the tomb-throated guide who looked and smiled like King Khephren.

-  I have digressed from my connected narrative&mdash;perhaps in the vain hope of evading the telling of that final incident; that incident which of all is most certainly an hallucination.
+  I have digressed from my connected narrative--perhaps in the vain hope of evading the telling of that final incident; that incident which of all is most certainly an hallucination.
 But I promised to relate it, and do not break promises.
-When I recovered&mdash;or seemed to recover&mdash;my senses after that fall down the black stone stairs, I was quite as alone and in darkness as before.
+When I recovered--or seemed to recover--my senses after that fall down the black stone stairs, I was quite as alone and in darkness as before.
 The windy stench, bad enough before, was now fiendish; yet I had acquired enough familiarity by this time to bear it stoically.
 Dazedly I began to crawl away from the place whence the putrid wind came, and with my bleeding hands felt the colossal blocks of a mighty pavement.
-Once my head struck against a hard object, and when I felt of it I learned that it was the base of a column&mdash;a column of unbelievable immensity&mdash;whose surface was covered with gigantic chiselled hieroglyphics very perceptible to my touch.
+Once my head struck against a hard object, and when I felt of it I learned that it was the base of a column--a column of unbelievable immensity--whose surface was covered with gigantic chiselled hieroglyphics very perceptible to my touch.
 Crawling on, I encountered other titan columns at incomprehensible distances apart; when suddenly my attention was captured by the realisation of something which must have been impinging on my subconscious hearing long before the conscious sense was aware of it.

-  From some still lower chasm in earth&rsquo;s bowels were proceeding certain sounds,   measured and definite, and like nothing I had ever heard before.
+  From some still lower chasm in earth's bowels were proceeding certain sounds,   measured and definite, and like nothing I had ever heard before.
 That they were very ancient and distinctly ceremonial, I felt almost intuitively; and much reading in Egyptology led me to associate them with the flute, the sambuke, the sistrum, and the tympanum.
-In their rhythmic piping, droning, rattling, and beating I felt an element of terror beyond all the known terrors of earth&mdash;a terror peculiarly dissociated from personal fear, and taking the form of a sort of objective pity for our planet, that it should hold within its depths such horrors as must lie beyond these aegipanic cacophonies.
+In their rhythmic piping, droning, rattling, and beating I felt an element of terror beyond all the known terrors of earth--a terror peculiarly dissociated from personal fear, and taking the form of a sort of objective pity for our planet, that it should hold within its depths such horrors as must lie beyond these aegipanic cacophonies.
 The sounds increased in volume, and I felt that they were approaching.
-Then&mdash;and may all the gods of all pantheons unite to keep the like from my ears again&mdash;I began to hear, faintly and afar off,   the morbid and millennial tramping of the marching things.
+Then--and may all the gods of all pantheons unite to keep the like from my ears again--I began to hear, faintly and afar off,   the morbid and millennial tramping of the marching things.

   It was hideous that footfalls so   dissimilar   should move in such perfect rhythm.
-The training of unhallowed thousands of years must lie behind that march of earth&rsquo;s inmost monstrosities&nbsp;.&nbsp;.&nbsp;. padding, clicking, walking, stalking, rumbling, lumbering, crawling&nbsp;.&nbsp;.&nbsp;. and all to the abhorrent discords of those mocking instruments.
+The training of unhallowed thousands of years must lie behind that march of earth's inmost monstrosities . . . padding, clicking, walking, stalking, rumbling, lumbering, crawling . . . and all to the abhorrent discords of those mocking instruments.
-And then&nbsp;.&nbsp;.&nbsp;.
+And then . . .
 God keep the memory of those Arab legends out of my head!
-The mummies without souls&nbsp;.&nbsp;.&nbsp;. the meeting-place of the wandering   kas  &nbsp;.&nbsp;.&nbsp;. the hordes of the devil-cursed pharaonic dead of forty centuries&nbsp;.&nbsp;.&nbsp;. the
+The mummies without souls . . . the meeting-place of the wandering   kas   . . . the hordes of the devil-cursed pharaonic dead of forty centuries . . . the
-composite mummies   led through the uttermost onyx voids by King Khephren and his ghoul-queen Nitokris.&nbsp;.&nbsp;.&nbsp;.
+composite mummies   led through the uttermost onyx voids by King Khephren and his ghoul-queen Nitokris. . . .

-  The tramping drew nearer&mdash;heaven save me from the sound of those feet and paws and hooves and pads and talons as it commenced to acquire detail!
+  The tramping drew nearer--heaven save me from the sound of those feet and paws and hooves and pads and talons as it commenced to acquire detail!
 Down limitless reaches of sunless pavement a spark of light flickered in the malodorous wind, and I drew behind the enormous circumference of a Cyclopic column that I might escape for a while the horror that